LittleGreenViper/SwipeTabController/Sources/SwipeTabController/SwipeTabController.docc/SwipeTabController.md

 #### Direct IDs

-You can also specify the storyboard IDs of your view controllers, by adding them to the ``LGV_SwipeTabViewController.viewControllerIDs`` property.
+You can also specify the storyboard IDs of your view controllers, by adding them to the ``LGV_SwipeTabViewController/viewControllerIDs`` property.
 These need to be added **BEFORE** calling [super.viewDidLoad()](https://developer.apple.com/documentation/uikit/uiviewcontroller/viewdidload\(\)).

 > NOTE: The storyboard-instantiated view controllers are **ALWAYS** sorted by their IDs.
 You need to programmatically instantiate, if you want to manage the order in another way.

 ### Direct Instantiation

 You can also directly instantiate view controllers (either via storyboard, or directly).
-You add these by overriding the ``LGV_SwipeTabViewController.generatedViewControllers`` computed property, and supplying the instances in an array.
+You add these by overriding the ``LGV_SwipeTabViewController/generatedViewControllers`` computed property, and supplying the instances in an array.
 This array is not sorted.

 > NOTE: These are appended to any other view controllers that have been instantiated via segues or storyboard IDs.